segoldsmith/Capstone2/README.md

-# Capstone2: Predciting Flight Takeoff Time Delays
+# Capstone2: Predicting Flight Takeoff Time Delays
 Flight delays are a significant issue for airline companies, affecting operational efficiency, customer satisfaction, and financial performance.
 Accurately predicting whether a flight will be delayed, and by how long, can enable airlines to proactively manage operations and improve the passenger experience.
 Knowing that a flight is likely to be late, airlines can establish policies to immediately assuage customer complaints.
 The goal of this project is to create a model that predicts the difference in scheduled and actual takeoff times of flights.

 ## Data Collection and Cleaning: